Phong-Kaster/Realtime-Messenger-Application/README.md

 - Begun on **24-06-2021**

-- Finish on **25-08-2021**
+- Finish on **27-08-2021**

-- It took me 2 months & 1 day to complete this app.
-I'm sure that my knowledge have boarded.
+- It took me 2 months & 3 days to complete this app.
+I'm so ecstatic that my knowledge have boarded.
 Hope next year, this day, I will said "good-bye" to my university where I have spent 4,5 years becoming a junior programmer.

+- I wish I would have become adept at getting programming with NodeJS & build many dependable, adaptable applications & so on.
 # [**Made with 💘 and JavaScript <img src="https://upload.vectorlogo.zone/logos/javascript/images/239ec8a4-163e-4792-83b6-3f6d96911757.svg" width="25">**](#made-with-love-and-javascript)